mobify/workshop--adaptivejs-site-1x/README.md

 #Step 5: Style the header

-Now that we've added content to the header, we need to style it.
+Now that there is content in the header, we add style to it.

 ##Task